xnd-project/libndtypes/doc/libndtypes/init.rst

 .. c:function:: int ndt_typedef_add(const char *key, ndt_t *type, ndt_constraint_t f, ndt_context_t *ctx)

    Add a type alias for *type* to the typedef table. *key* must be globally unique.
-The function steals the *type* argument. *f* is an optional constraint on it's values.
+The function steals the *type* argument. *f* is an optional constraint function.

    On error, deallocate *type* and return *-1*.
 Return *0* otherwise.